mayorr-star/odin-calculator/README.md

 - Flexbox
 - Javascript ECMAScript 6

-### What I learned

-In the course of this project,
-- I learnt how to write arrow functions
-- Passing functions as arguments to ther functions
+### Continued development

+I tried to add a delete button to clear wrongly inputed code.
+It didn't quite work properly so I removed it.
+This is the area I plan on focusing on, to improve the project.

 ## Author

 - Twitter - [@His_mayor](https://www.twitter.com/@His_mayor)

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
-I plan on adding a delete button to clear wrongly inputed values